CAE: Repurposing the Critic as an Explorer in Deep Reinforcement Learning: Lemmas

 \end{lemma}

 Notably, the proof of the above lemma relies on the concentration of self-normalized stochastic processes.
-However, since $Q_{h}^{m}$ is not independent of $Q_{h}^{1}, Q_{h}^{2}, \ldots, Q_{h}^{m-1}$, this result cannot be directly applied.
-Instead, a similar approach to that in \citet{provable_kernel_nn} can be adopted.
-For simplicity in presentation, we have not explicitly addressed this issue in the proof above, but it is important to bear this limitation in mind.
+However, since $Q_{h}^{m}$ is not independent of historical data, this result cannot be directly applied.
+Instead, a similar approach to that in~\citet{provable_kernel_nn} is adopted by leveraging Uniform Convergence across all possible inputs within the value function class $\mathcal{Q}$.
+This ensures that the maximum deviation between the true and learned values over all time steps remains small, \ie, $\sup_{Q_{h}^{m} \in \mathcal{Q}} \left| Q_h^m - Q_h^{*} \right| \leq \epsilon_m$ for $\forall h \in \left[ H \right]$.
+Crucially, the error $\epsilon_m$ decreases as the number of episodes increases.
+Applying triangle inequality, we decompose the error bound $\textup{R}_{\textup{UCB}}$ into two terms to manage the dependency:

+\begin{itemize}[leftmargin=1em] \item A true optimal value function component, to which the concentration of self-normalized stochastic processes applies. \item A cumulative error term dependent on $\epsilon_m$, which can be systematically bounded. \end{itemize}